 De Librije is one of the most iconic restaurants in The Benelux.
-Jonnie Boer, his wife Thérèse Boer and their team determined the standards of gastronomy in The Netherlands (and all over the world) the past decade.
-Until now, every seven year Jonnie and Thérèse renovated De Librije to give a new impulse to their life and the gastronomy world in general.
-In 2014 they decided to revolutionary change De Librije and moved the restaurant to a new location.
+Jonnie Boer, his wife Thérèse Boer and their team redefined the standards of gastronomy in The Netherlands (and beyond).

-The Librije is now housed in the old prison building where Jonnie Boer’s second restaurant, Librije’s Zusje, and the Librije Hotel were previously located.
+Since 2014, De Librije is housed in the old prison building where Jonnie Boer’s second restaurant, Librije’s Zusje, was previously located.
 Librije’s Zusje moved to the Waldorf Astoria hotel in Amsterdam.
 The old restaurant section in the prison building got a serious upgrade and can be seen as one of the most beautiful and creative restaurant interiors in Europe.
 It is designed in cooperation with interior designer Eric Kuster who created an eclectic, modern, organic and surprising ensemble.
-Brown, grey and white colours are complemented with colourful artistic elements, artworks (most of them are also for sale), lots of green, and different types of wood.
+Brown, grey and white colours are complemented with colourful artistic elements, artworks, lots of green, and different types of wood.
 The dining area is located in the former courtyard which is covered by an impressive roof in glass and an iron structure.
-When seated, guests have the impression they dine outdoors in a green and rural area.
+When seated, guests have the impression they dine outdoors.
 A fantastic setting to enjoy Jonnie Boer’s exquisite food experience.

-Chef Patron Jonnie Boer changes the rules of gastronomy without ever planning it.
+Chef Jonnie Boer changes the rules of gastronomy without ever planning it.
 He simply follows his instinct and cooks what he believes is delicious food.
-Local produce is his main source of inspiration and he uses it for many years - before it became the trend it is today.
+Local produce is his main source of inspiration and he uses it for many years – before it became the trend which it is today.
 It was obvious for Jonnie to use the locally handpicked mushrooms instead of buying them from a producer far away.
-This might sound obvious today, but in the nineteen eighties this was something few others did.
+This might sound obvious today, but in the nineteen eighties, this was something few others did.
 The years have become decades and Jonnie Boer still develops himself and his restaurant without ever betraying the pure flavours and authentic nature of his produce.
-Also in the new Librije, he remains loyal to his philosophy and the concept has not changed (except that the food and service might have got even better).
-In his new environment there is also room to cultivate his own herbs and plants just next to the tables, which enhances the interaction between the food and the ingredients.
+In his extraordinary environment in Zwolle, there is also room to cultivate his own herbs and plants just next to the tables.
+An element that enhances the interaction between the guests and the ingredients.
 Next to being a great chef, Jonnie Boer is a down-to-earth person with a big sense of humour and warmth.

-Jonnie Boer met his wife Thérèse at De Librije in 1992 and since then they have created one of the best restaurants in the world.
+Jonnie Boer met his wife Thérèse at De Librije and in 1992 and since then they have created one of the best restaurants in the world.
 Thérèse Boer is more than the Lady of the House who invites every guest as if they were her close friends, she is also a highly competent sommelier.
-Together with Maitre Stefan De Wilde she leads the dining room in a unique, vibrant and cosmopolitan way.
+Together with Maitre and the team, she leads the dining room in a unique, vibrant and cosmopolitan way.
 The wine list is impressive and features an enormous selection of French top wines.

-With the change to the new location, De Librije enhances its potential to become one of the world’s leading restaurants.
+De Librije is one of the world’s leading restaurants and an example for many.
 Chef Patron Jonnie Boer remains a pioneer concerning the use of local produce and his innovative cooking continues to inspire chefs all over the world.
 De Librije is more than a restaurant: it is an unforgettable total experience combining food, art, luxury, innovation and creativity.
 A must visit over and over again.